fabloc/email-sending-at-scale-with-gcp/gcp-ha-with-protocol-forwarding/README.md

-# Deploying a Nginx cluster with failover and auto-healing on Google Cloud Platform
+# Deploying an infrastructure to support sending email at scale with redundancy

 This document provides instructions on how to deploy the example implementation of an emailing sending cluster based on Protocol Forwarding Rules and Bring Your Own IPs using [Terraform](https://www.terraform.io/).